OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 #### A Case Study

 Suppose we have an online system running with the above design for 1 year, and events are ingested at a rate of 100/sec.
 Furthermore, we assume each event’s timestamp is unique, with granularity up to the millisecond scale.
 We’re interested in the time it takes to query for an aggregate from 10 days($\sim 2^{30}$ milliseconds) ago until now.
 In total, we have $100 * (60 * 60 * 24 * 365) \approx 3 * 10^9$ events stored, or number of leaves in our segment tree.
 Suppose we perform the storage optimization so that only 1 month of aggregates are stored in memory, and the rest is on disk in an optimized format.
 Then we have $\sim 3 \* 10^8$ events in memory and $\sim2.7 \* 10^9$ on disk.
-If we represent each node in the segment tree with $128$ bytes (which is, for most cases, is reasonable except for topK, HyperLogLog, etc), then we’ve only used on the order of $\sim3 \* 10^{10}$ bytes, or $\sim 30$GBs, which is reasonable for a typical r4.8xlarge server machine with $244$ GB of RAM (a full binary segment tree only doubles the number of nodes, ours being sparse is a slightly higher constant factor overhead).
+If we represent each node in the segment tree with $128$ bytes (which for most cases is reasonable except for topK, HyperLogLog, etc), then we’ve only used on the order of $\sim3 \* 10^{10}$ bytes, or $\sim 30$GBs, which is reasonable for a typical r4.8xlarge server machine with $244$ GB of RAM (a full binary segment tree only doubles the number of nodes, ours being sparse is a slightly higher constant factor overhead).
 We also have roughly $\sim 244$GB times a constant factor(to create an in-disk segment tree) worth of events stored in block storage, typically on SSD’s.

 Given a query of 10 days, the entire query can be done in memory.
 Since 10 days is equal to $\sim 2^{30}$ milliseconds, the subtree’s depth is at most 30.
 Suppose in the worst case, we query for $log(2^{30})=30$ nodes in our data structure for the range query, each of which is descending by 1 level.
 In this worst case of a binary segment tree, we require $2*logM$ nodes to traverse, which in this case is 60.
 Equivalently, it is the number of memory locations we need to access, all relatively far away from each other.
 Suppose we don’t run into any page faults, then the worst case scenario is 60 local DRAM accesses, which is roughly on the scale of $100ns$ each.
 In total, the query would have taken 6 microseconds just for the tree traversal itself.
 However, a single hop even within the same AWS VPC is on the order of milliseconds as discussed [here](https://stackoverflow.com/questions/54190445/aws-latency-between-zones-within-a-same-region#:~:text=For%20your%20use%20case%2C%20database,the%20same%20zone%20as%20RDS.), so it is fairly negligible in the typical service oriented architecture that many companies are converging on.
 Unless the feature store needs to be an embedded application(in which case we do not need a network hop) and we are dealing with sub-microsecond latency requirements, this approach operates well within requirements.